rfhb/ctrdata/README.md

     `c:\cygwin`.
 The installation needs about 160 MB disk space; no administrator credentials needed.

--   In macOS including 11 Big Sur, these are already installed; 🔔for macOS 12 Monterey and in case of errors, [`homebrew`](https://brew.sh/) can be used to install `php`.
+-   In macOS including 11 Big Sur, these are already installed; as alternative and 🔔for macOS 12 Monterey, [`homebrew`](https://brew.sh/) can be used: `brew install php`, which seems to include the libraries required for `ctrdata`.

 -   In Linux, these are usually already installed; tools for installation vary by distribution (e.g.,